“Sanctuaries MBON” Receives NOPP 2016 Excellence in Partnering Award

 - Understand the linkages between marine biodiversity and the social-economic context of a region.

-Sanctuaries MBON is one of three NOPP demonstration projects launched in Fall 2014 with funding from NASA, NOAA, BOEM, and U.S. IOOS, plus an initial investment from Shell Oil.
+Sanctuaries MBON is one of three NOPP demonstration projects launched in Fall 2014 with funding from NASA, NOAA’s Office of Ocean Exploration and Research, BOEM, and U.S. IOOS, plus an initial investment from Shell Oil.
 Funding partners for the national MBON effort have expanded to include NSF’s Division of Polar Programs.
 MBON also relies on strong partnership with the U.S. Geological Survey’s Ocean Biogeographic Information System (OBIS) team.

 The Sanctuaries MBON team is leading coordination and leveraging resources with the two other MBON demonstrations (Santa Barbara Channel BON and Arctic MBON) towards development of a truly national MBON.
 They are also contributing to development of the global MBON through the Group on Earth Observations Biodiversity Observation Network (GEO BON) and the Global Ocean Observing System (GOOS).